-What: The grounds of 18th century Van Cortlandt Manor and Old Bethpage Village are transformed into Halloween gardens with a bridges, tunnels, animals, mythic creatures, even mini movie scenes made from Jack O’Lanterns.
+What: The grounds of 18th century Van Cortlandt Manor and Old Bethpage Restoration Village are transformed into Halloween gardens with bridges, tunnels, animals, mythic creatures, even mini movie scenes made from blazing Jack O’Lanterns.

 Details: Plan your visit at dusk or later.
-The event runs from September until well into November.
+The event runs from mid-September until mid-November.

-• Book a room at the Sleepy Hollow Hotel & Convention Center so you can splash in the indoor pool before heading home.
+• Book a room at the Sleepy Hollow Hotel and enjoy breakfast and a swim in the indoor pool before heading back to the city.

 Where: Sturbridge, MA (midway between Springfield and Worcester)

-What: After dark find your way through the Colonial Village by waterlamp, torch or candle.
-Listen to spooky folklore and stumble upon a troupe of acrobats, conjurors and jugglers perfoming by firelight.
+What: After dark, find your way through the colonial village by water lamp, torch or candle.
+Listen to spooky fireside folklore and stumble upon a troupe of acrobats, conjurors and jugglers performing by lamplight.

-There’s seasonal food, bonfires and a candy themed treasure hunt for younger visitors.
+There’s seasonal food, bonfires and a candy themed treasure hunt for younger siblings.

-Tip Costumes are encourage here and not just for the kids.
+Tip: Costumes are encouraged here, and not just for the kids.

-3. Event: Ghosts on the Banke at Strawbery Banke living history museum
+4. Event: Ghosts on the Banke at Strawberry Banke living history museum

 Where: Portsmouth, NH

-Details: Typically it’s on evenings the weekend before Halloween and you need tickets well in advance.
+Details: Thursday Through Sunday evenings on the weekend leading up to Halloween.
+You need to buy tickets well in advance.
 For kids 14 and younger.

-• Enjoy a harbor view steps fromthe museum at the Sheraton Harborside Hotel
+• Enjoy a harbor view and be steps from the museum at the Sheraton Harborside Hotel

 Southern Halloween Events